 Driving Under the Influence of Alcohol

-Tampa Bay – Brandon Florida Driving Under the Influence of Alcohol (DUI) Attorney
+Driving Under the Influence of Alcohol Attorney in Florida & DUI Lawyer in Tampa Florida

 Law enforcement and prosecutors vigorously pursue DUI charges.
 If you have been charged with a DUI (Driving Under the Influence of Alcohol), you face severe consequences, including suspension of your driver’s license, fines, probation, and possibly jail.
 It is important to hire a DUI lawyer as quickly as possible to protect your rights.
 Under Florida Statute 316.193, to be convicted of a DUI charge, the prosecutor must prove beyond a reasonable doubt that you were driving or in actual physical control of a motor vehicle within the state, and at the time you were driving you were under the influence of alcohol or drugs to the extent that your normal faculties were impaired, or that at the time of driving your blood or breath alcohol level was more than 0.08.